codehag/talks/proposals/sagas-on-the-debugger.md

 including distributed systems.
 The saga pattern was introduced into the react/redux community as a way to manage side effects.
 The purpose is to isolate side effects into a controlled environment.i They limit race conditions by pulling tasks, rather than having tasks pushed to them.
-Sagas rely on javascript generators, which are not yet fully accepted into the ES spec.
+Sagas rely on javascript generators.
 They return simple objects.
 They are have a sharper learning curve than Thunk Args.

 ### Abstract version 1: